ComScore

 Native to the Pacific Northwest and named for its impressive stature, the grand fir looks very similar to the balsam fir, with an attractive conical shape and short, dark green needles.
 O’Connor says it also rivals the balsam fir in terms of fragrance—though it’s worth noting that grand firs are only available on the west coast and, even there, they are less common than other varieties.

-Another one of the best smelling Christmas trees around is this fragrant evergreen from the western part of the country.
+Another one of the best smelling Christmas trees around is this fragrant evergreen from the western part of the country—and if you hate bald spots on a tree as much as I do, this is the pine for you.
 Native to California’s central coast, the Monterey pine has a full-bodied appearance due to its particularly long needles.
 Monterey pines are also among the most aromatic pine trees, but they are unlikely to be shipped elsewhere (so if you don’t live on the west coast, keep scrolling).

 The Fraser fir is found all across the eastern part of the United States, from North Carolina and Tennessee to the upper Great Lakes, and is exceedingly popular—namely because it’s hardy enough to tolerate shipping.
 Indeed, the Fraser is known for its strong, sturdy branches and excellent needle retention, which means it can hold even the heftiest ornaments in your collection.